kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(b\) Pre-disputes shall be filed with the ODRA pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.59   Filing a Pre-dispute.|§17.59]].

-\(c\) The time limitations for the filing of Protests and Contract Disputes established in §[[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§17.15]](a) and 17.27(c) will not be extended by efforts to resolve the dispute under this subpart.
+\(c\) The time limitations for the filing of Protests and Contract Disputes established in [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§§17.15]](a) and 17.27(c) will not be extended by efforts to resolve the dispute under this subpart.

 ### §17.59   Filing a Pre-dispute.